EXPLAINER: What’s the impact if Europe cuts off Russian oil?

 The OPEC oil cartel led by Saudi Arabia — which sets production levels along with allied non-members like Russia — has made it clear it won’t increase output to make up for any supply loss from Russia due to a boycott.

-“It would be a major, major, major rebalancing of crude flows,” said Claudio Galimberti, senior vice president for analysts at Rystad Energy.
+“It would be a major, major, major rebalancing of crude flows,” said Claudio Galimberti, senior vice president for analysis at Rystad Energy.
 “From a theoretical standpoint, it’s possible.
 From an operational standpoint, it’s more complicated because not everything can be redirected.”

 Global demand for oil was already high as economies rebounded from the COVID-19 pandemic, and uncertainties over the war exacerbated the tight market and high prices.
 U.S. President Joe Biden has ordered releases from the strategic petroleum reserve to combat rising gasoline prices for Americans, while 30 other nations also have agreed to send more oil to the global market.